Cybersecurity News: C.I.A. Vault 7 engineer convicted, Hackers targeted Jan 6 journalists, Twitter’s brief outage

 Endemic Log4j software flaw could take years to address, US government review finds

 It could take a decade to fully eradicate Log4j from some computer systems, a Department of Homeland Security review board said Thursday.
-The review board, which the White House established last year to investigate major cybersecurity incidents, called on the government and the private sector to invest much more in securing the open-source software that underpins global IT infrastructure.
-But while there were reports of ransomware gangs and governments from China to Turkey exploiting the software vulnerability, the high-impact hacks that some analysts anticipated have yet to materialize, the DHS-backed panel wrote.
+According to CNN, “the review board, which the White House established last year to investigate major cybersecurity incidents, called on the government and the private sector to invest much more in securing the open-source software that underpins global IT infrastructure.
+But while there were reports of ransomware gangs and governments from China to Turkey exploiting the software vulnerability, the high-impact hacks that some analysts anticipated have yet to materialize, the DHS-backed panel wrote.”

 (CNN)